themadan/amitness.github.io/content/articles/illustrated-fixmatch.md

 Deep Learning has shown very promising results in the field of Computer Vision.
 But when applying it to practical domains such as medical imaging, lack of labeled data is a major challenge.

 In practical settings, labeling data is a time consuming and expensive process.
 Though, you have a lot of images, only a small portion of them can be labeled due to resource constraints.
-In such settings, how can we leverage the remaining unlabeled images along with the labeled images to improve performance of our model?
+In such settings, how can we leverage the remaining unlabeled images along with the labeled images to improve the performance of our model?
 The answer is semi-supervised learning.

-FixMatch is a recent approach by *Sohn et al.* from Google Brain that improved the state of the art in semi-supervised learning(SSL).
+FixMatch is a recent semi-supervised approach by *Sohn et al.* from Google Brain that improved the state of the art in semi-supervised learning(SSL).
 It is a simpler combination of previous methods such as UDA and ReMixMatch.
-In this post, we will the understand the concept and working mechanism of FixMatch.
+In this post, we will understand the concept of FixMatch and also see it got 78% accuracy on CIFAR-10 with just 10 images.

 ## Intuition behind FixMatch
-Say we're doing a cat vs dog classification where we have limited labeled data and a lot of unlabelled images of cats and dogs.
+Let's say we're doing a cat vs dog classification where we have limited labeled data and a lot of unlabelled images of cats and dogs.
 ![](/images/fixmatch-labeled-vs-unlabeled.png){.img-center}

 Our usual *supervised learning* approach would be to just train a classifier on labeled images and ignore the unlabelled images.
 ![](/images/fixmatch-supervised-part.png){.img-center}

-Instead of ignoring unlabeled images, we could instead apply below approach.
+Instead of ignoring unlabeled images, we could instead apply the below approach.
 We know that a model should be able to handle perturbations of an image as well to improve generalization.
 >> What if we create augmented versions of unlabeled images and make the supervised model predict those images.
-Since it's the same image, the predicted labels should be same for both.
+Since it's the same image, the predicted labels should be the same for both.

 ![](/images/fixmatch-unlabeled-augment-concept.png){.img-center}
 Thus, even without knowing their correct labels, we can use the unlabeled images as a part of our training pipeline.
 This is the core idea behind FixMatch and many preceding papers it builds upon.